 - do not have necessary transmission, LNG or storage capacities (e.g. buyers located in landlocked countries).

-There is no minimum quantity, but exact terms and conditions may be defined by the consortium leader.
+There is no minimum quantity - the terms and conditions will be defined by the central buyer.

 Some downstream gas companies or industrial consumers (such as ceramics, fertilisers, and aluminium industries) may not have sufficient demand, expertise or credit worthiness to buy enough gas on their own.
 In this case, they could ask other entities (likely larger gas companies) to act on their behalf as a Central Buyer, which would purchase gas for them.
 Each gas company and industrial consumer would sign a contract with a Central Buyer.